 At home I reuse my old towels untold times; they're good for dusting, cleaning up messes, lining animal beds and much more.
 On the road, my old towels take on new and exciting roles as airplane seat cushions (just fold it a few times) and suitcase padding (wrap it around your breakables).

 If your local nail salon gives you a pair of paper shoes with your pedicure, don't toss 'em the moment you exit the salon.
 Air travelers must remove their shoes and walk in stocking feet or barefoot (yuck!) through the airport security checkpoint ... unless they have disposable paper shoes, which are permitted by the TSA.
-You can purchase disposable shoes from Amazon ($2 plus shipping for a pack of two pairs).
-Or you can snag a free pair of TSA-approved disposable shoes while treating your feet to some pampering before your next getaway.
+You can purchase disposable shoes from Amazon, or you can snag a free pair of TSA-approved disposable shoes while treating your feet to some pampering before your next getaway.

 If you go through a new wallet every couple of years, hang on to the worn-out wallet and use it as a decoy when you're traveling.
 Keep most of your money and credit cards in a second "real" wallet or in a secure money belt, and then put some small bills in the dummy wallet.
 If you run into thieves in a foreign land, throw the criminals your dummy wallet and make a quick getaway.
 (For more ideas, see Money Safety Tips for Travelers.)